premdevapp/IOT-SmartParking-IIITG/README.md

 ### THE API
 ```
 1. Written using Express.js on top of Node.js.
-2. Connects to databse (MongoDB) and returns data in JSON format.
+2. Connects to database (MongoDB) and returns data in JSON format.
 ```

 ### THE CLIENT APP